 Sculpture Forging: SYLLABUS

-~ acquiring a practical attention for conceiving and making an object that has a profound objective impression ~
+~ acquiring practical methods for conceiving and forging an object that conveys an objective impression ~

-An audience visits Tilted Arc, by Richard Serra.
-There is unanimous confirmation that the work conveys a profound affect.
-Can this work be regarded as objective artwork?
+An audience visits Tilted Arc, by Richard Serra; there is unanimous confirmation that the piece conveys a profound affect.
+Can this work be regarded as an objective artwork?
 Additional examples for consideration: Sagrata Familia Cathedral by Antonio Gaudi, Water Lilies by Henri Matisse, the Annunciation by Fra Angelico, and the sculpture, Will by Marc DiSuvero.

 Sculpture Forging: methods and class policies

-form-idea ( def. by JG), each member of the class conceives a form-idea; it has an innate relevance to an individual’s burning interest; there is an objective confirmation by fellow students that it is not derivative.
+form-idea ( def. by JG), each member of the class conceives a form-idea that has objective vitality; and, it is not derivative.
 The psyche of the ‘creative’ has a reservoir of burning interest to apply to the realization of a form idea.
 This interest enables a live image to be sustained as a visualization.
 It is an internal visualization akin to an object in a dream.
 It can be visualized during waking state; all the surfaces can be examined; and one can zoom in on details.
 It is used as a guide during work-in-process.
-JG Bend, Wing Surface Joint, and Ring on Ring; these are three form-ideas that my mind has fused while I was working at the forge:
+JG Bend, Wing Surface Joint, and Ring on Ring; these are three form-ideas that occurred while I was working at the forge:

 threshold I have a responsibility to reject mediocre impressions; I respect the fact that my form-idea has been confirmed; I refrain from creative exuberance for another person’s work unless they invite suggestions.

-primal scrutiny I can learn precise technique with a single glance.
+primal glance I can learn precise technique with a single glance.
 I record a brief action video in my mind.
 I expect myself to flesh out the choreography of physical action.
 As I try to perform the technique, I use the ‘vitality of not knowing’ to move beyond awkwardness as the task is underway; I practice and repeat, repeat, repeat.
 I invite this visualization to be continually refined ahead of the action.

-freehand forming I devise the most rudimentary conditions that enable me to have manual control as the material is being shaped; I anticipate the affect of thetransformation and refine the operation as it proceeds; I avoid devices or positioning apparatus that compromise my ability to do this.
+freehand forming I devise the most rudimentary conditions that enable me to have manual control as the material is being shaped; I anticipate the affect of the transformation and refine the operation as it proceeds; I avoid devices or positioning apparatus that compromise my ability to do this.
 I briefly scrutinize the action needed; I envision a three-dimensional force vector that will enable me for a moment to perform the action; and then, I use what is at hand and proceed to devise a temporal condition to perform the action. ‘freehand forming’ imparts a positive way to avoid lackluster craftsmanship.

 taking a heat a component may take as many as forty heats.
 During each heat, a visualization of incremental change is being continually updated as I work to hammer out my form-idea.

-by-eye I only use measurement tools to set the boundary; my attention can instantly determine proportions and alignment.
+by-eye I only use measurement tools at the beginning to respect a relative boundary ; my attention can instantly determine proportions and alignment.
 I am continually measuring resonance within the composition.

 negative space I lay out existing components and sketch the negative space area to understand weakness in the composition.